-Application materials are available online from the Graduate College and Extended Education or by calling 610-436-2943.
-All required transcripts, letters of recommendation, and standardized test scores should be sent directly to the Graduate College as directed in the application; sending materials to the Department of Counselor Education will delay the processing of your application.
+Application materials are available online from The Graduate School or by calling 610-436-2943.
+All required transcripts, letters of recommendation, and goal statements should be sent directly to The Graduate School as directed in the application; sending materials to the Department of Counselor Education will delay the processing of your application.
 It is recommended that you self-manage the completion of your application by monitoring the completion of your application, especially those items that need to be completed by others (e.g. transcripts, recommendations, etc.).
-West Chester University transcripts are available at the Graduate College and need not be sent.
+West Chester University transcripts are available at The Graduate School and need not be sent.

 The following materials must be submitted to complete the application process:

-You can check on the status of your application by calling the Graduate College at 610-436-2943.
+You can check on the status of your application by calling The Graduate School at 610-436-2943.

-For the MEd in School Counseling program, admissions are made twice a year.
-Applicants are officially accepted into the program for fall semester or spring semester; fall applicants may begin their academic program in the summer term.
-Applicants applying for Summer/Fall term admission should complete their applications by March 1.
-In order for the department to review a candidate's credentials, ALL materials must be received by the Graduate College by March 1.
+In order for the department to review a candidate's credentials, ALL materials must be received by The Graduate School by the deadline stated above.
 If any materials are not received by this date, the application is incomplete and cannot be reviewed.
-Applicants wishing to start in the Spring semester (January semester start) must have their applications complete and in the department's possession by October 1st.
 Priority will be given to applications received by these deadline dates; applications received after these dates will receive consideration based on available space.

 Standardized scores such as the Graduate Record Exam (GRE's) or the Miller Analogies Test (MAT's) are NOT required; however if they are submitted, they will be considered by the Department's Admissions Committee.

 Each student in the Counselor Education program is assigned an advisor who is a member of the Counselor Education Program Faculty.
 The name of your advisor and contact information will be noted in your acceptance letter from the Department of Counselor Education.
-You should contact your advisor before registering for classes.
-You are encouraged to call your advisor to arrange your first course registration soon after being notified of your acceptance into a degree program.
-In the summer months, if your advisor is not available, please contact the Department Chair, Dr. Eric Owens or the Graduate Coordinator, Dr. Cheryl Neale-McFall.
+Your advisor does not need to be contacted before registering for classes, however, you are encouraged to contact your advisor with any questions.
+In the summer months, if your advisor is not available, please contact the Department Chair, Dr. Eric Owens or the Graduate Coordinator, Dr. Karen Dickinson.